Melampitta: Taxonomy

 While most researchers also accepted that the two species are congeneric (are both in the same genus), the two species do have a number of differences, particularly size, tail length and calls.
 In 2014, in the same paper that established the family, Schodde and Christidis moved the greater melampitta into its own genus Megalampitta.
 Although the name was created to invoke the Greek mega for large and Melampitta for the genus, the authors of the paper stated that, per the Code for Nomenclature, it should be treated a random collection of letters.
 The authors also noted that it is possible that the two species may be separated into two families in the future.

 The greater melampitta is monotypic, meaning it has no subspecies.
-The lesser melampitta has had three subspecies described, distinguished by slight differences in measurements, so more recent treatments have also treated it as monotypic.
-A study published in 2024 confirmed that the greater melampitta is indeed monotypic, with all birds forming a single population, even as they are highly dispersed.
+The lesser melampitta has had three subspecies described, distinguished by slight differences in measurements, and some authorities have also treated it as monotypic.
+A study published in 2024 confirmed that the greater melampitta is indeed monotypic, with all birds forming a single population, even though they have a highly dispersed population.
 The lesser melampitta showed deep divisions between the three populations, leading the researchers to suggest that it may represent three different species.